-Abortion has a significant presence in the global reproductive health landscape.
+Abortion statistics worldwide demonstrate a significant presence in the global reproductive health landscape.
 According to the World Health Organization (WHO), almost half of all pregnancies – 121 million – are unintended each year.
-From this number of unintended pregnancies, 6 out of 10 end up in induced abortion .
-That translates into an estimated 73 million abortions annually, which means that abortion is a widespread medical practice.
+Among these unintended pregnancies, 6 out of 10 end up in induced abortion.
+That translates into an estimated 73 million abortions worldwide per year.
+Abortion clearly is a widespread medical practice.

-In addition to its high rate, abortion rate has geographical and regional differences.
-A study by the Guttmacher Institute published in 2019 showed that abortion rates are highest in Africa and the Middle East, followed by Latin America and the Caribbean.
-However, the abortion rate is the lowest in Europe at only 17 per 1000 women .
+Terminations of pregnancies happen worldwide, whether legal or restricted.
+When looking at the actual numbers, it becomes clear that there are clear geographical and regional differences.
+A study by the Guttmacher Institute published in 2019 shows that abortion rates are highest in Africa and the Middle East, followed by Latin America and the Caribbean.
+However, the abortion rate is the lowest in Europe at only 17 per 1000 women.

 Country classifications by income level & abortion rates

-The Guttmacher Institute reports that countries with low income have the highest number of unintended pregnancies, with 40% ending in abortion.
-In general, the relationship between income and unintended pregnancy is negative.
-While income does play a role in unintended pregnancy rates, it does not make utterly accurate to abortion rates, as the middle-income countries reported the highest number of abortion rates .
+The Guttmacher Institute reports that countries with low income have higher numbers of unintended pregnancies, with 40% ending in abortion.
+However, while income does play a role in unintended pregnancy rates, it is not an accurate determining factor of abortion rates.
+Data shows that middle-income countries report the highest abortion rates.

-In countries with higher incomes, reproductive health is much more accessible, as well as contraception and abortion care, which allows people in those countries better access to sexual and reproductive medical care services.
-Conversely, access and availability to such services in low-income countries are often more limited, leading to more unintended pregnancies and, in turn, more abortions and more underreporting of abortions .
+In countries with higher incomes, reproductive health, contraception, and abortion care is much more accessible, which allows people better access to sexual and reproductive medical care services.
+Conversely, access and availability to medical services in low-income countries are often more limited, leading to increased unintended pregnancies and, in turn, more abortions alongside more underreporting of abortions.

-Throughout the world, legal restrictions on abortion vary significantly.
-Abortion is banned in some countries, whereas in others, abortion it’s permitted without restrictions.
-Despite changing legal restrictions on abortion, the proportion of unintended pregnancies ending in abortion is typically similar among countries with restrictive and more permissive laws; which suggests that even in countries with heavy restrictions, people who need or want to end a pregnancy will find ways to do it.
-While the number of abortion rates is similar, the numbers of unsafe abortions and complications vary.
-It is essential to recognize that despite the legal restrictions, abortion rates seem not to be affected.
-Safe and legal abortion, which is necessary for improving maternal health, is threatened .
+Throughout the world, legal regulations vary significantly.
+Abortion is banned in some countries, whereas in others, it is permitted without restrictions.
+Despite changing legal restrictions on abortion, the proportion of unintended pregnancies ending in abortion is typically similar among countries with restrictive and more permissive laws.
+So, despite legal restrictions, abortion rates seem not to be affected.
+This means, that even in countries with heavy restrictions, people who need or want to end a pregnancy will find ways to do it.

 Unsafe abortion rates

-Unsafe abortion is a serious public health concern that impacts millions of people around the world.
-Every year, an estimated 20 million unsafe abortions occur, resulting in approximately 68,000 deaths and 5 million cases of disability .
-Unsafe abortion is particularly prevalent in countries with restrictive abortion laws, as access to safe, legal abortion services is limited or non-existent.
+Unsafe abortion is a serious public health concern that affects millions of people around the world.
+Every year, an estimated 20 million unsafe abortions occur, resulting in approximately 68,000 deaths and 5 million cases of disability.
+This is particularly prevalent in countries with restrictive abortion laws, where access to safe, legal abortion services is limited or non-existent.

-The maternal mortality ratio – the number of maternal deaths per 100,000 live births – due to complications of unsafe abortion is much higher in regions with restrictive abortion laws compared to areas where access to safe and legal abortion is available.
-For example, according to a study by the Special program of research of the World Health Organization, the incidence of unsafe abortion is higher in low and middle-income regions: Africa, Asia, and Latin-American.
+The maternal mortality ratio – the number of maternal deaths per 100,000 live births – due to complications of unsafe abortion is much higher in regions with restrictive laws compared to areas where access to a safe and legal termination of pregnancy is available.
+According to a study by the HRP (UNDP/UNFPA/UNICEF/WHO/World Bank Special Programme of Research, Development and Research Training in Human Reproduction) cosponsored by the World Health Organization, the number of unsafe abortion is higher in low and middle-income regions: Africa, Asia, and Latin-American.

 The State of Abortion Data

-The disparities of existing data are vast.
+The disparities in existing data are vast.
 Europe and Northern America counted most of the data regarding abortion.
-While in other regions, like Sub-Saharan Africa and Latin America, abortion was available for less than half of the countries.
-West Asia and North Africa are the regions with more lack of abortion information .
+While in other regions, like Sub-Saharan Africa and Latin America, abortion data was available for less than half of the countries.
+West Asia and North Africa are the regions with a higher lack of abortion information.

 While these figures have changed, particularly in regions such as Latin America, where NGOs and local organizations have made substantial efforts to increase the evidence for abortion.
-There is still a lack of complete and up-to-date abortion data worldwide.
-A report published by Women Deliver in 2020 indicated that abortion data is lacking regarding the following topics:
+There is still a lack of complete and up-to-date data about abortion worldwide.
+A report published by Women Deliver in 2020 indicated that abortion data is lacking information regarding the following topics:

-- Information on rates of unsafe abortion and post-abortion care outcomes;
+- Rates of unsafe abortion and post-abortion care outcomes;

 - Evidence based on effective approaches to liberalize abortion laws and increase access to safe abortion and post-abortion care in legally restrictive settings and humanitarian settings;

-- Investigate the long-term impacts of incarceration due to abortion/restrictive legal frameworks on women’s health, economic opportunities, and societal costs .
+- Long-term impacts of incarceration due to abortion/restrictive legal frameworks on women’s health, economic opportunities, and societal costs.

-A lack of data affects the population since there is no evidence to guide decisions regarding healthcare programs and no understanding of the local context.
+Lack of data affects the population since there is no evidence to guide healthcare programs and policies and no understanding of the local context.
 Moreover, data is necessary to inform healthcare providers about their patients’ needs and evaluate their performance.
 Therefore, a lack of data can have severe implications for public health efforts, leading to inequalities in access to care, poor health outcomes, and the neglect of reproductive and health rights.